akkana/metapho/doc/notags.1.md

 notags will skip files with the following extensions:

-cr2, xcf, mvi, avi, mov, thm, pto, txt, wav, mp3
+cr2, arw, xcf, mvi, avi, mov, thm, pto, txt, wav, mp3

 It will also skip directories named "web" and directories with the same name as the parent directory (e.g. yosemite/yosemite).